pywbem/pywbemtools/docs/introduction.rst

 pywbemtools Features
 --------------------

-The pywbemtools package (part of the pywbem project) is a pure python package that is a container for multiple client tools and applications that use the pywbem APIs defined by the pywbem package in the github pywbem project to interact with WBEM Servers.
+The pywbemtools package (part of the pywbem github project) is a pure python package that is a container for multiple client tools and applications that use the pywbem APIs defined by the pywbem package in the github pywbem project to interact with WBEM Servers.